ppcosys/AngularNetApp/README.md

 # AngularNetApp
 Angular CMS application with .NET API backend which is currently being developed.
-I will be adding various technologies such as SignalR, User UI desing systems and design patterns to it.
+I will be adding various technologies such as SignalR, UI desing systems and design patterns to it.

 Technologies used:
 - Angular 17